 And while we’re told that all of their whitening kits and gels are easy to use, they also include detailed instructions and tips that can help you maximize your results.

-How Do At-Home Whitening Kits Work and Do Their Lights Make a Difference?
+How Do At-Home Whitening Kits Work?

 There are two main types of teeth stains: